BerkeleyHCI/PolymorphicBlocks/reference.md

 # Quick Reference

-A short reference for writing HDL code.
+A short reference for writing HDL for (top-level) board designs.

 New?
 Consider reading through the [getting started guide](getting-started.md).